CarInsurance.com Insights

-Driving in winter weather can be tricky – ice makes roads slick and falling snow limits your visibility.
-In 2019, there were around 33,000 injury crashes due to wintry conditions, according to the NHTSA.
+Driving during winter weather can be tricky – ice makes roads slick, and falling snow limits visibility.

-Keep reading for more on what you need to know about getting on the road during winter weather.
+Below are some tips for getting on the road during winter weather.

 Prepare your car for winter weather